 Find & Fix Leaks

-A common reason why toilets will leak is an old or worn–out toilet flapper (e.g., valve seal).
+Old or worn–out toilet flapper (e.g., valve seal) is a common cause for a toilet leak.
 Flappers are inexpensive rubber parts that can build up minerals or decay over time.
 Replacing them can be a quick and easy fix for your water woes.
 To fix this leak, consult your local hardware store, home improvement retailer, or licensed plumber.

 - Tip: Bring the old flapper to the hardware store for comparison to make sure you buy a new flapper that fits your toilet model.
-You can also check the owner's manual, if you have it, or the manufacturer's website for the appropriate replacement part number for the flapper.
+You can also check the owner’s manual or the manufacturer’s website for the appropriate replacement part number for the flapper.

 Old and worn faucet washers and gaskets frequently cause leaks in faucets.
 Many tutorials are available online for how to fix a wide variety of faucets.
 Here are a couple of examples: